Manual of California Native Plants

 Baccharis pilularis 'Pigeon Point', Dwarf Coyote Brush If you cover it for the first year with chicken wire so the deer can not pull the plants up.
 Plant gallons 8 foot apart and you should have a flat ground cover (really flat if you have deer) in about 2-3 years.

 Ceanothus 'Blue Jeans', Holly leaf mountain lilac has been deer proof on all but one site to date.
 It grows to 3-4 foot tall and 4 foot wide.
 It has bright blue flowers on dark green foliage.
-If heavily watered or in rich soils they may eat all of these.
+If heavily watered or in rich soils deer resistance is lowered.

 Ceanothus 'Mills Glory', Holly Leaved California Mountain Lilac has been deer proof on all sites.
 It has dark green foliage and blue flowers on a 3' tall and 6' wide.

 Cupressus species, Cypress.
 The deer don't seem to eat this at all.
 However they do like to scratch their antlers on them.
-Drive 3 T-posts next to these after they get 4-5' tall.
+Drive 3 T-posts next to these after they get 4-5' tall for full deer resistance.

 Erigeron glaucus, Seaside daisy.
-'Wayne Roderick' seems to be very deer proof on most sites.
-Other forms have varied from never being touched to never having more than a bump on the stem.
+'Wayne Roderick' seems to be deer proof on most sites.
+Other forms have varied from never being touched (Cape Sebastian) to never having more than a bump on the stem.

 Ferns.
 The native ferns seem to be safe.